AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Best practices/Distribute data to multiple destination Logstores.md

 **Note:**

--   Destination Logstores must reside in the same region as the Logstore that stores the data transformation results.
 -   In cross-account distribution scenarios, you can distribute data transformation results to a maximum of 20 Logstores that belong to different accounts.
--   You can use the e\_output function to send log data to the specified Logstores.
-In this case, after log data is sent to the specified Logstores, the following transformation rules do not take effect on the log data.
-If you want to use the following transformation rules to transform the log data, you can replace the e\_output function with the e\_coutput function.
+-   You can use the e\_output function to send log data to specified Logstores.
+In this case, after log data is sent to the specified Logstores, the subsequent transformation rules do not take effect on the log data.
+If you want to use the subsequent transformation rules to transform the log data, you can replace the e\_output function with the e\_coutput function.
 For more information, see [e\_output, e\_coutput](/intl.en-US/Data Transformation/Data processing syntax/Global processing functions/Event processing functions.md).
-This topic takes the e\_output function as an example to describe how to distribute log data.
+In the following scenarios, the e\_output function is used to describe how to distribute log data.

-## Scenario 1: Cross-account distribution
+## Scenario 1: cross-account distribution

-For example, assume that all of the access log entries of your website are stored in a Logstore.
+For example, assume that all access log entries of your website are stored in a Logstore.
 You want to distribute the log entries to Logstores of different accounts based on the value of the http\_status field in the log entries.

-This section describes how to use the data transformation feature to distribute the log entries.
+In this scenario, you can use the data transformation feature to distribute the log entries.

--   Raw log entry
+-   Raw log entries:

     ```
     http_host:  m1.abcd.com